rattling/class-bead-game/README.md

 - Basic command line usage
 - Python environments with pip and Pipenv

-There are many routes, but you can get all this for free online with w3schools, freeCodeCamp, Codecademy (free tier), Real Python tutorials, YouTube beginner courses or by following Python’s official documentation.
+There are many routes such as w3schools, freeCodeCamp, Codecademy (free tier), Real Python tutorials, YouTube beginner courses just the Python official documentation.
 There are some great paid options too with quality teaching.

 ## Get Going

 ## Epoch 1 The Casino: Coding Challenges

 Fork the repository and clone it to your local machine.
 If you want to complete any milestone code, just pull the previous milestone tag and start from there.
 You will find a next_milestone_challenge.md file in the milestone tag with a challenge to complete.
-You can compare your solution to the next milestone tag.
+Then checkout the next milestone tag to compare solutions.
 For example, checkout  e1p1m1_blank_slate to get the challenge for e1p1m2_project_setup.

 **Checkout the Tag for a Milestone:**